Joe Milton

-Joe Milton III (born March 6, 2000) is an American football quarterback for the Tennessee Volunteers.
-He previously played for Michigan.
+Joseph Jay Milton III (born March 6, 2000) is an American professional football quarterback for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Michigan Wolverines and Tennessee Volunteers before being selected by the New England Patriots in the sixth round of the 2024 NFL draft.

-Early years
+Early life

 Milton attended Olympia High School in Orlando, Florida.
 He committed to the University of Michigan to play college football.

 College career

 Michigan

 Milton spent his first two years at Michigan (2018, 2019) as a backup to starter Shea Patterson.
 During those two years, he played in eight games, completing 6 of 11 passes for 117 yards, one touchdown, two interceptions and also had two rushing touchdowns.

 Milton competed with Dylan McCaffrey to be Michigan's starter in 2020.
 Milton was considered the favorite after McCaffrey decided to transfer.
 Due to the COVID-19 pandemic, Michigan's season was shortened to only six games.
 Milton started the first three games but steadily lost more playing time to Cade McNamara as the season progressed.
 Milton passed for 1,077 yards, four passing touchdowns, and four interceptions to go along with 38 carries for 109 rushing yards and one rushing touchdown in Michigan's 2–4 season.